 Grades 6–8 Admissions

 Acceptance into the Prairie Moon Waldorf School is based on availability and the school's ability to meet each child's needs.
 Applications are accepted on a rolling basis throughout the year.
-Learn more about how Waldorf education can benefit your child by attending an Open House or arranging for a private tour with the Enrollment Coordinator.
+Learn more about how Waldorf education can benefit your child by attending an Open House or arranging for a private tour with an Enrollment Team Member.

 The sixth grade curriculum sees a transition in outlook from a compliant, energetic class which is ready to tackle anything put before them, to one that begins to question many aspects of their world, especially authority.
 While looking for confirmation of authority in their lives, they look for cracks therein as well as in the general meting out of just and fair behavior.
 They are particularly keen on discovering how their own behavior affects those around them.
 The curriculum expressly addresses these themes though main lesson blocks such as the rise and fall of democracy in Rome (justice and authority), physics, light and shadow drawing, and business math (cause and effect), as well as geology, geometry, astronomy, and essay writing (structure and order).